A photographer under the tag of “Tyranny Sue” has a couple of button photos in the public demain: I wonder who made these buttons?

 And speaking of “Bow Clair”… here are some more random examples.

 Now here’s something interesting to ponder …..

 This is a detail of an article showing jewellery “recently imported from Czechoslovakia” that appeared in several newspapers from late 1937 into 1938, showing “a collection of little animal bone buttons”.
+In other adverts they are described as “composition buTtons” which may be more accurate as they look like plastic.
 The koala is a dead ringer for a button I’ve featured before.